moodle/devdocs/docs/guides/javascript/reactive/index.md

   </TabItem>
   <TabItem value="stateReady" label="stateReady">

+**Called**: when the state data is initially loaded.

 When the reactive instance has the initial state loaded.
 Is important to note that this method will be called even if the component is registered after the initial state is loaded.
 For all purposes, this method is the equivalent of a page ready for components.

 #### The `stateReady(state)` hook

-The Reactive Instance will call this hook on the registered components when the state data is initially loaded.
 This is one of the most important hooks in the Component lifecycle.
 At this moment the component will get its state and it can ensure that the Reactive Instance is ready and its watchers are working.

 Even if the component is registered once the initial state is loaded, the Reactive Instance will trigger that method when the Component is fully registered and the page is ready.
 For all purposes, this method is the equivalent of a page-ready event for components.